- C 96.4%

 Database

-Optionnally, you can use a database, which is a distant git repository containing the ~/paclibs folder on a branch named mirror.
+Optionnally, you can use a database, which is a distant git repository containing the ~/.local/share/paclibs folder on a branch named mirror.
 You can configure this by running apcboy --change-config and entering your url, or mine if you just want a general database : https://github.com/Greensky-gs/paclibs-database.
 If you use mine, just make sure you run pacboy -P to get the latest changes

 Installation